Family Educational Rights and Privacy Act (FERPA) and Confidentiality of Student Records

-The Family Educational Rights and Privacy Act of 1974 affords current students certain rights with respect to their education records.
-They are:
+The Family Educational Rights and Privacy Act of 1974, as amended (also known as the Buckley Amendment) affords students four primary rights with respect to their education records.
+They have the right to:

 - Name of student

 - Class (i.e., freshman, sophomore, etc.)

 - Past and present participation in officially recognized activities (including positions held and official statistics related to such participation and performance)